 Booze cruise that doubles as a workout?
-Here's the latest way to enjoy the Sacramento River
+Brew boat begins tours on the Sacramento River

-Sac Brew Bike's creators plan to roll out the Sac Brew Boat for five tours per day along the river sometime in early July, co-owner Chris Ferren-Cirino said.
+On Monday, Sac Brew Bike’s creators plan to roll out the Sac Brew Boat for five tours per day along the river, co-owner Chris Ferren-Cirino said.

-Here's how it'll work: up to 15 people will churn away on pedals under their seats, powering a paddle wheel in the 30-foot boat's rear.
-When groups get tired or aren't moving quick enough to stay within their 90-minute window, they'll be pushed along by a 10 horsepower motor charged via rooftop solar panels.
+Here’s how it’ll work: up to 15 people will churn away on pedals under their seats, powering a paddle wheel in the 30-foot boat’s aft.
+When groups get tired or aren’t moving quick enough to stay within their 90-minute window, they’ll be pushed along by a 10 horsepower motor charged via rooftop solar panels.

 Each tour takes customers from a site near downtown Sacramento to the American River confluence before reversing course.
 The boat is BYOB and limited to beer, wine and cider, with booming speakers and a healthy supply of red plastic cups stashed near a central bar.